danieltj27/verifiedprofiles/README.md

 2. Verified users can choose to show or hide their badge.
 3. Verify groups to automatically verify all group members.

+## Feedback

+Please submit all feedback as an [issue on GitHub](https://github.com/danieltj27/verifiedprofiles/issues).
+Pull requests are welcome.

 ## Install

-1. Add the contents of the extension into the `ext/danieltj/verifiedprofiles` directory.
+1. Add the extension files into the `ext/danieltj/verifiedprofiles` directory.
-2. Log in to the Admin Control Panel and manage a user's profile.
+2. Log in to the Admin Control Panel and install the extension.
-3. Navigate the to the 'Profile' section and select 'yes' next to verify.
+3. Inside the ACP, edit a user and under *Profile* enable verification or;
+4. Edit the settings of a group and enable verficaition for the group.

 ## Licence